Croup is swelling in the voice box and wind pipe. The swelling can make it difficult to breathe. This can cause a barking cough.

 - Rash or hives

 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.

 Tests are not always needed.
 If croup is severe or not clear, your doctor may request:

 The goal is to keep your airway open until the infection clears.
 The infection causing croup will resolve on its own in 5-7 days.
 Severe symptoms usually resolve in 3-4 days.

 Sleeping may be difficult because of breathing difficulties.
 Moist air may help a child breathe easier.
 The following methods may help:

 - Use a cool humidifier in the bedroom.

-- Use your bathroom as a steam room.
-Bring your child into your bathroom and close the door.
+- Use the bathroom as a steam room.
+Bring the child into the bathroom and close the door.
 Turn the shower on the hottest setting.
-Sit in the steamy bathroom with your child.
-Your child's breathing should improve within 15-20 minutes.
+Sit in the steamy bathroom with the child.
+Breathing should improve within 15-20 minutes.

 - Cool night air may also help.
-Sit with your child near an open window or step outside.
+Sit with the child near an open window or step outside.

 The doctor may recommend medications, such as: